johankasperi/positweet/README.md

 Repo for project 1 in INFO490 at UIUC.
 This project makes it possible to easily spread some positive tweets to your friends.
 It uses the Intel Galileo Gen 2 together with a color sensor.
 The color sensor detects a color of an object, the server then generates a random tweet within the associated feeling for that color, and after pressing the connected button the tweet is sent.

 ## Create Twitter app
-Skip this step if your board do not have Internet.

 First you have to create a Twitter app that allows the app to post tweets and read the authenticated users friends list.
 Go to [apps.twitter.com](http://apps.twitter.com) and follow the instructions.